Kusumithavv/AXIPROTOCOL-THROUGH-FIFO/Project_report.md

 > Design Modules:

 > AXI FIFO (axi_fifo.v)
-    - This is the Top module instantiating read and write transaction channel from master to the slave.
+    > This is the Top module instantiating read and write transaction channel from master to the slave.
-- AXI FIFO WRITE (axi_fifo_wr.v)
+> AXI FIFO WRITE (axi_fifo_wr.v)
-    -Transaction channel initiating write operation from master to the slave.
+    > Transaction channel initiating write operation from master to the slave.
-      -# SIGNAL DESCRIPTIONS:
+      > # SIGNAL DESCRIPTIONS:
-            -WRITE ADDRESS CHANNEL:
+            > WRITE ADDRESS CHANNEL:
                   -AWID (MASTER TO SLAVE)
                     The identification tag for the write address group of signals.
                   -AWADDR (MASTER TO SLAVE)